YanJieWen/WTST/README.md

 After the processing of data deal, you can get a new folder include `train.pkl`,`val.pkl`, and `test.pkl`.
 It is noted that for each `pkl` file, there are `9` tensors in it-->`origin observation`,`origin prediction`,`relative origin observation`,`relative origin prediction`,`non-linear`,`padding mask`,`relative obs as graph`,`adj observation`,`relative pred as graph`,`adj prediction`.

 ### Weight
-If you just want to inference and not train your own datasets, you can use [eval.py](eval.py), change the line `line 16` to decide which datasest you want to, change the `line 36 & line 39` weights corresponding to the data source.
+If you just want to inference and not train your own datasets, the weights and the graph of netwrok are stored in [ckpt](ckpt). you can use [eval.py](eval.py), change the line `line 16` to decide which datasest you want to, change the `line 36 & line 39` weights corresponding to the data source.
 Finally, you can run the [eval.py](eval.py) in the treminate follow the code:
 ```
 !python eval.py
 ```